Phased-Array Ultrasonic Testing for Weld Inspection

 High-stress joints in critical infrastructure

-Bridges, pipelines, and power generation systems rely on PAUT to confirm weld integrity under extreme conditions.
+Bridges, pipelines, and power systems rely on PAUT to confirm weld integrity under extreme conditions.

 Situations where radiographic testing is limited or undesirable

-Unlike radiographic testing (RT), PAUT poses no radiation risk and can be performed in locations where RT would be impractical or restricted.
+Unlike radiographic testing (RT), PAUT poses no radiation risk and is practical in restricted or challenging locations.

-The Value of PAUT in Modern Weld Inspection
+The Value of Phased-Array Ultrasonic Testing in Modern Weld Inspection

 Red River specializes in the design and manufacturing of pressure vessels.
 We also fabricate related items such as prefabricated spools and skid packages.